shoprunback/documentation/source/includes/magento2/install.md

 	For your store configuration, please contact your account manager who will guide you through the process

+## 2. Download ShopRunBack public PHP library
+	[Click here](https://github.com/shoprunback/shoprunback-php/releases/latest) to download the library.
+	Then, unzip the .zip and move the folder into your project directory **magento_root/lib/**

-## 2. How to get the Module
+## 3. How to get the Module

 	Contact the ShopRunBack Team to get the source code of the module or you can download from [here](https://github.com/shoprunback/magento2-module/releases/tag/v1.0)

 First, you should copy it’s code to the required directory (project_name/app/code):
 The left panel shows here the basic listing of the file with a module.
 The right panel — Magento 2 codebase..

-Basically, the Install folder content should be copied to the app/code/ directory
+Basically, the Install folder content should be copied to the **app/code/** directory

 ![image](https://belvg.com/blog/wp-content/uploads/2016/08/%5EAAB2CD8364D709EABAC56F6D46C334E233134F1A7072C1CD0A%5Epimgpsh_fullsize_distr.png)

-## 3. Install Command line
+## 4. Install Command line

 Magento CLI provides a large number of useful console commands to manage the store.
 And you can get the list of these commands by running: php bin/magento.
 But now we need to use only one: